devfort/nosebag/dr.syntax/README.md

       variety
 * steps, each of which is a narrative of the task to be accomplished

-Recipes also have a name, an optional "name" property to represent how many people this recipe will feed, and zero or more attributes (such as "gluten free"), which are used for searching and filtering.
+Recipes also have a name, an optional "serves" property to represent how many people this recipe will feed, and zero or more attributes (such as "gluten free"), which are used for searching and filtering.